-Two lives, an incredible series of random interactions, and a life lesson by Brigadier General Thomas D. Pilsch, USAF (Ret)
+Two lives, an incredible series of random interactions, and a life lesson by Brigadier General Thomas D. Pilsch, USAF (Ret) with Colonel Richard J. Rybak, USAF (Ret)

-558 TFS mate to incident aircraft: F-4C 64-0767
+558 TFS mate to incident aircraft: F-4C 64-0767 (USAF photo)

 When a Vietnam veteran starts a conversation with a contemporary and they begin to recognize a common link of service in Southeast Asia, it isn't long before the question is asked, "Where were you?"
 The response to such an exchange over lunch in 1989 reopened memories of a life or death struggle 20 years earlier in South Vietnam's A Shau Valley and provided an unanticipated appreciation for the impact that chance encounters can have on our lives.